Renata Adler: Honors

 In 1968, Adler's essay "Letter from the Palmer House", which appeared in The New Yorker, was included in The Best Magazine Articles of 1967.
 In 1973, Adler received a Guggenheim Fellowship for General Nonfiction.
-In 1975, Adler's short story "Brownstone" received first prize in the O. Henry Awards Best Short Stories of 1974.
+In 1974, Adler's short story "Brownstone" received first prize in the O. Henry Award Best Short Stories of 1973.
 The same story was selected for the O. Henry Collection Best Short Stories of the Seventies.

 In 1977, Adler's novel Speedboat won the Hemingway Foundation/PEN Award, an annual award to recognize a distinguished achievement in debut fiction.
-In 1987, she was elected to the American Academy of Arts and Letters, and in 1989 she received an honorary doctorate from the Georgetown University School of Law.
+In 1987, she was elected to the American Academy of Arts and Letters, and in 1989 she received an honorary doctorate from the Georgetown University Law Center.
 In 2021, Adler received an honorary doctorate from Oberlin College.

-Her "Letter from Selma", originally published in the New Yorker in 1965, was included in the Library of America compendium Reporting Civil Rights: American Journalism 1963–1973 (2003), and an essay from her tenure as film critic of The New York Times, on In Cold Blood, is included in the Library of America compendium American Movie Critics: An Anthology From the Silents Until Now.
-In 2004, Adler served as a media fellow at Stanford University's Hoover Institution.
+Her "Letter from Selma", originally published in The New Yorker in 1965, was included in the Library of America compendium Reporting Civil Rights: American Journalism 1963–1973 (2003), and an essay on the movie In Cold Blood from her tenure as film critic for The New York Times is included in the Library of America compendium American Movie Critics: An Anthology From the Silents Until Now.